-Annual principal and interest payments on the revenue bonds are expected to require less than 35% of pledged revenues.
-Principal and interest paid on the revenue bonds for the Fiscal Year Ended June 30, 2015 was \$119,121,644
+Annual principal and interest payments on the revenue bonds are expected to require less than 20% of pledged revenues.
+Principal and interest paid on the revenue bonds for the Fiscal Years Ended June 30, 2016 and 2015 were \$117,029,967 and \$119,121,644, respectively.

 The Transportation System Senior Revenue Bonds have fixed interest rates and are limited obligations of the Authority secured only by the pledged revenues of the Trust Fund.
-The pledged revenues of the Authority were as follows at June 30, 2015:
+The pledged revenues of the Authority were as follows at June 30,:

-Pledged operating revenues \$ 411,005,078

-Investment income 1,844,953

-Total pledged revenues \$ 412,850,031
+2016 2015 Pledged operating revenues Investment income \$ 457,168,886 5,035,681 \$ 411,005,078 1,844,953 Total pledged revenues \$ 462,204,567 \$ 412,850,031

 The Transportation System GARVEE Bonds have fixed interest rates and are limited obligations of the Authority secured by and payable solely from the annual federal appropriation for the State's federal aid transportation projects.
-On average, the State has been apportioned approximately \$160 million in federal highway aid annually over the past five fiscal years.
-At that level, principal and interest payments on the GARVEE bonds are expected to require approximately 6.5% of pledged federal highway aid annually.
+On average, the State has been apportioned approximately \$163 million in federal highway aid annually over the past five fiscal years.
+At that level, principal and interest payments on the GARVEE bonds are expected to require approximately 6.7% of pledged federal highway aid annually.
 While the Authority believes that sufficient pledged federal highway aid will be available during the term of the bonds to meet all required principal and interest payments, various factors beyond the Authority's control may impact the ability to make all payments when due, including, but not limited to, subsequent reauthorization of federal highway aid and federal budgetary limitations.

-At June 30, 2015, the Authority had a total of \$262,369,957 in authorized but unissued revenue bonds, including \$11,510,000 in GARVEE bond authorization, to fund a portion of the Department of Transportation Capital Improvement Program.
+At June 30, 2016 and 2015, the Authority had a total of \$262,369,957 in authorized but unissued revenue bonds, including \$11,510,000 in GARVEE bond authorization, to fund a portion of the Department of Transportation Capital Improvement Program.

-The annual requirement to amortize all revenue bonds payable as of June 30, 2015 was as follows:
+The annual requirement to amortize all revenue bonds payable as of June 30, 2016 was as follows: